-- Chicken breasts: to add some protein to the pad Thai.
+- Chicken breasts: to add some protein to this Thai noodle dish.
 I personally love chicken pad thai but you could easily choose another protein if you wish.

 - Veggies: I went with carrots, bell pepper and green onion but you can use whatever veggies you prefer.

 - Sauce: the homemade pad Thai peanut sauce on this recipe is so good!
-To make it you will need unsweetened peanut butter, coconut aminos, honey or maple syrup, fish sauce, rice vinegar, garlic, ground ginger and chili flakes.
-Instead of coconut aminos you can use gluten free soy sauce or tamari.
+To make it you will need unsweetened peanut butter, coconut aminos, honey or maple syrup, gluten-free fish sauce, rice vinegar, garlic, ground ginger and chili flakes (red pepper flakes).
+Instead of coconut aminos you can use gluten-free soy sauce or tamari sauce.
 You can also swap the peanut butter for another nut butter if you are allergic to peanuts.

 How to make this recipe:

-Cook the rice noodles according to the package instructions, but do not cook them fully as you’ll give them another minute or two in the pan after.
+Cook the rice noodles according to the package directions or package instructions, but do not cook them fully as you’ll give them another minute or two in the pan after.
 Rinse the noodles in cold water, drain them, and set them aside.

-While the noodles are cooking, place the sauce ingredients into a bowl and stir together until smooth.
-Set the sauce aside.
+While the noodles are cooking, place the sauce ingredients into a small bowl and stir together until smooth.
+Then set the sauce aside.